joamatab/python/README.md

   When installing from source, the user may not have the packages dependencies installed, and importing the package is likely to raise an `ImportError`.
 - **setup.py should be the canonical source of package dependencies** There is no reason to duplicate dependency specifiers (i.e. also using a `requirements.txt` file).
 See the testing section below for testing dependencies.

+You should then change the classifiers in `{{ package_name }}/setup.py` - it assumes that the project will run on Python 3, so you should remove any classifiers that do not apply.
+The full list of PyPI classifiers can be found [here](https://pypi.org/classifiers/).

 ### Testing